PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_gradient.md

 	k_add 0.1
 	L0 1e4

-The simulation can be also downloaded here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/addition.bngl" download="addition.bngl">addition.bngl</a>

 Set `simulate({method=>"ssa", t_end=>1000, n_steps=>500})`.
 Go to `simulation` and click `Run`.
 What happens to CheY phosphorylation?
 (Note: you can deselect `AllLigand` to make the plots clearer for phosphorylated CheY)

 You will observe that CheY phosphorylation drops gradually first, instead of the instantaneous sharp drop as we add lots of ligand at once.
 That means, with the ligand concentration increases, the cell is able to continuously lower the tumbling frequency.